turnofftheapp/open-data-pipeline/README.md

 * NOTE: The slashes are just syntax for allowing line breaks, they don’t actually do anything to the query.
 The single quotation marks (‘) are because the query string is having .format(region_code) applied to it; to run this in Overpass, you would need to remove the .format(region_code) part, the quotation marks, and the slashes.

-Global Parameters:
+### Global Parameters

 * MAX_REPAIR_DIST_METERS = 150: distance in meters within which a way may be joined to a trail_obj
 * BUS_RADIUS_METERS = 800: radius within which to search for bus stops
 * LOOP_COMPLETION_THRESHOLD_METERS = 20: distance deemed close-enough for a trail to be considered a loop
 * REGION = "California" : region to query for
 * COUNTRY = "" : country to query for, use if multiple regions exist in different countries, can/should be left as an empty string if otherwise

+### Functions

-geoPipe.py: Functions/runtime
+**geoPipe.py:** Functions/runtime

 * main(): pipeline logic exists here, following steps below:
    * Setup:
 	* sys.setrecursionlimit(5000): sets max recursion depth to 5000, needed for ways_to_trails()
 	* MAX_REPAIR_DIST_METERS: max distance between two ways for them to be repaired into the same trail
 	* BUS_RADIUS_METERS: radius within which a bus stop may be located
 	* REGION = “”: specify region here, i.e. “Michigan” or “Ontario”
 	* COUNTRY = “”: specify country here, if multiple regions exist by same name
 	* tqdm.pandas(): initializes tqdm package, allows progress_apply to display a progress bar when applying a function to a dataframe

 	1. Get overpass region_code using util.get_region_code
 	2. Query overpass for trail ways in given region
 	3. Split elements returned by query into dataframe of ways and dataframe of nodes
 	4. For each way: inject its nodes into column ‘nodes’ (replacing old ‘nodes’ column)
 	5. For each way: evaluate name and create new column
 	6. Call ways_to_trails() to combine all closeby way objects into trail relations, also combining their tags.
 Result is new dataframe trail_df
 	7. Add column with region code to trail_df, Add column with region name to trail_df
 	8. Get geoJSON LineString and MultiLineString objects for each trail in trail_df
 	9. Determines encoded polyline for each trail in trail_df, adds to column ‘polylines’
 	10. Flattens nested tag objects, combining values with the same key for each trail
 	11. Creates new columns: trail_start and trail_end containing start and end coordinates for each trail
 	12. Calculate distance along each trail LineString object, adds to column ‘distances’
 	13. Determine trail shape (if trail_start == trail_end; thru_hike = True)
 	14. Query transit land for each trail, finding bus stops within a defined radius
 	15. Insert trails into database using to_db()

 * queryOSM(region_code): queries OSM for trail ways within a given region.
 If the OSM server times out/ display error message and exit program.
 * splitElements(osmElements): splits osm elements by type.
 Returns tuple of lists (ways, nodes)
 * injectNodes(c, node_df): Apply to dataframe: for each row (represented by c (Cython iterator object)), replace ‘nodes’ column data with list of nodes w/coordinates for each way